JessicaJuliet/webi/TESTING.md

 **Pass/Fail:** Pass

-> [USER STORY ID -9] As a client, I want to be able to easily recover my password if I forget it so that I can recover access to my account
+> [USER STORY ID 9] As a client, I want to be able to easily recover my password if I forget it so that I can recover access to my account

-**This Feature has been added into the 'Features To Be Implemented' section.**
+**As outlined in the README under Features, User Story ID 9 has been moved to Features To Be Added.**

 > [USER STORY ID - 10] As a client, I want to be able to receive an email confirmation after registering so that I can verify that my account registration was successful

-**This Feature has been added into the 'Features To Be Implemented' section.**
+**As outlined in the README under Features, User Story ID 10 has been moved to Features To Be Added.**

 > [USER STORY ID  - 11] As a client, I want to be able to have a personalised user profile so that I can view my personal order history and progress